-Description: Cycles power to an outlet or a group of outlets.
-The specified outlets will be turned off based on the configured Power Off Delay (see "olOffDelay" on page 84).
-After the longest Reboot Duration (see "E000, E102, E104" on page 85) of the selected outlets, the outlets will then begin to turn on based on the configured Power On Delays (see "olOnDelay" on page 85) set for the specified outlets.
+Description: Delays Cycle power to an outlet or a group of outlets.
+The specified outlets will be turned off based on the configured Power Off Delay.
+After the longest Reboot Duration of the selected outlets, the outlets will then begin to turn on based on the configured Power On Delays set for the specified outlets.
+The id# may be from 1 to 32 depending on the group size.